rnadigital/monita-android-sdk/README.md

   - **Centralized Logging:**
     Provides logging and debugging tools that aid in monitoring the system's performance and troubleshooting issues.

+### 2. Monita Adapter (monita-adapter)
+- **Role:**
+  Specifically handles the interception of network calls made using OkHttp.

+- **Responsibilities:**
+  - **OkHttp Instrumentation:**
+    Uses Byte Buddy to instrument OkHttp methods like `newCall`, `execute`, and `enqueue`.
+  - **Network Request Capture:**
+    Intercepts and processes HTTP requests and responses when using OkHttp.
+  - **Initialization:**
+    Provides the necessary setup to activate network call monitoring.

 - **Key Point:**
-  While the adapter library focuses on event interception, the SDK is responsible for the heavy lifting—data transformation, filtering, batching, and transmission.
-It's the central engine that ensures your monitored data is processed and delivered effectively.

----
+  This module is only required if your application uses OkHttp for network requests.

+### 3. Monita Adapter Library (monita-adapter-library)
+- **Role:**
+  Serves as the dynamic instrumentation module for vendor SDKs, using Byte Buddy to intercept and capture events at runtime.

+- **Responsibilities:**
+  - **Vendor SDK Instrumentation:**
+    Contains dedicated Byte Buddy plugins for intercepting calls from various SDKs:
+    - Firebase Analytics
+    - Adobe Analytics
+    - Facebook Events
+    - Google Ads
+  - **Method Interception:**
+    Uses advice classes to capture specific method calls (e.g., Firebase's `logEvent` or Adobe's `trackAction`).
+  - **Data Forwarding:**
+    Forwards captured events to the Monita SDK for processing.

+- **Key Point:**
+  Works independently of the networking library used—vendor events are captured by instrumenting those SDKs directly.

 Together, these three components form a modular and robust monitoring framework:
-- **Monita Adapter** ties your app into the system by initializing the environment.
-- **Monita Adapter Library** dynamically intercepts and captures events using bytecode instrumentation.
-- **Monita SDK** processes and manages the captured data, ensuring it reaches the Monita server efficiently.
+- **Monita SDK** processes and manages the captured data.
+- **Monita Adapter** handles OkHttp network call interception.
+- **Monita Adapter Library** captures vendor SDK events.

-This architecture allows for a flexible and unobtrusive integration into your Android application, ensuring comprehensive monitoring without significant changes to your existing codebase.
+This architecture allows for comprehensive monitoring without requiring changes to your existing codebase, whether you're using OkHttp for networking or integrating with various third-party analytics providers.